 Need some advice?

 Request a call back from one of our experienced VUHQ course advisers to get your questions answered.Request a call back

 As a graduate of this course, you'll be in high demand in the building industry.
 Become an expert in the approval process for performance-based building design and become familiar with the design concepts for fire safety systems, occupant safety and environmental sustainability.

 You'll be job-ready thanks to our practical approach to learning by industry-based lecturers.

-- Unconditional Building Surveyor (additional requirement may be needed)
+- Unlimited Building Surveyor (additional requirement may be needed)